leoshimo/vrs/README.md

 reader accepts source nesting up to 256 levels.
 Macro definitions are top-level forms; generated names require explicit `gensym`, without automatic hygiene.

-In Emacs, `C-c C-m` displays one expansion of the preceding form; a prefix argument repeats outer expansion.
+In Emacs, `C-c C-m` displays one expansion of the form at its closing parenthesis or preceding point, adding the required quote automatically; a prefix argument repeats outer expansion.
+For example, use it on `(srv! :test :interface '())`, or evaluate `(macroexpand_1 '(srv! :test :interface '()))`.
+Without the quote, the service loop runs before the inspection function can be called. `C-g` cancels a waiting evaluation and terminates its client.
 Each evaluation command uses its own connection, so for custom macros evaluate their definitions and an explicit `macroexpand_1` call together in a region or file.